-First Lithium Minerals Corp. ("the "Corporation" or FLMC" or "PCG") was incorporated under the Alberta Business Corporations Act on March 25, 1993 and on June 30, 2022 filed articles of amendments to change its name from Petrocorp Group Inc. to First Lithium Minerals Corp. and continued under the Ontario Business Corporations Act.
-Its registered head office is 38 Edmund Seager Drive, Thornhill, Ontario.
-On July 28, 2022, the Corporation completed its acquisition of First Lithium Minerals Inc. ("FLMI") by way of a reverse take over ("RTO") as well as the concurrent acquisition of QL Minerals Inc. ("QLM") (Note 14).
-The principal business of the Corporation and its subsidiaries is the exploration of mineral properties located in Chile and Quebec (Note 3).
+First Lithium Minerals Corp. ("the "Corporation" or FLMC" or "PCG") was incorporated under the Alberta Business Corporations Act on March 25, 1993 and on June 30, 2022 filed Certificate of Continuance under the Ontario Business Corporations Act and on July 27, 2022 Certificate of Amendment to change its name from Petrocorp Group Inc. to First Lithium Minerals Corp.
+Its registered head office is 77 King Street West, Suite 3000, Toronto, Ontario, M5G 1G8.
+On July 28, 2022, the Corporation completed its acquisition of First Lithium Minerals Inc. ("FLMI") by way of a reverse-take over ("RTO") as well as the concurrent acquisition of QL Minerals Inc. ("QLM") (Note 14).
+The principal business of the Corporation and its subsidiaries is the exploration of mineral properties located in Chile and Canada (Note 3).

-The Corporation is listed on the Canadian Stock Exchange ("Exchange") under the symbol FLM and on the OTCBB under the symbol PGPXF.
+The Corporation is listed on the Canadian Stock Exchange ("Exchange") under the symbol FLM, on the OTCBB under the symbol PGPXF and on the FSE under the symbol X28.

-These unaudited condensed interim consolidated financial statements ("Financial Statements") of the Corporation were authorized for issue in accordance with a resolution of the directors on May 25, 2023.
+These unaudited condensed interim consolidated financial statements ("Financial Statements") of the Corporation were authorized for issue in accordance with a resolution of the directors on August 25, 2023.